Manu Bhaker: Career

+Beginnings (2016–2020)

-With an investment of ₹150000 by her father, Bhaker decided to take up competitive shooting.
-She first tasted success at the international level when she won the silver medal at the 2017 Asian Junior Championships.
+In 2016, Bhaker started training with her first coach, Anil Jakhar and prepared for the junior world tournaments.
+She earned her first success at the international level when she won the silver medal at the 2017 Asian Junior Championships.
 In the 2017 National games held at Kerala, Bhaker won nine gold medals and defeated multiple World Cup medalist Heena Sidhu and broke Sidhu's record of 240.8 points, scoring 242.3 points in the final.

 In the 2018 International Shooting Sport Federation World Cup held at Guadalajara, Mexico.
 Bhaker won the gold medal in the Women's 10-meter air pistol, defeating Mexico's Alejandra Zavala, a two-time champion.
 Bhaker scored 237.5 the final match against Zavalaa, who scored 237.1.
-By winning the gold medal at age 16, Bhaker became the youngest Indian to win a gold medal at the World Cup.

 Bhaker won her second gold medal at the World Cup in the 10-meter Air Pistol mixed team event.
-She was paired with fellow countrymen Om Prakash Mitharval.
+She was paired with fellow countryman Om Prakash Mitharval.
 The pair shot a score of 476.1 points, defeating Sandra Reitz and Christian Reitz who scored 475.2.

 Bhaker scored 388/400 points at 2018 Commonwealth Games in women's 10m air pistol qualifying round and qualified for the finals.
 In the final round of the women's 10m air pistol event during the Gold Coast Commonwealth Games, she secured the gold medal with setting a new Commonwealth Games record of 240.9 points.

 In 2018 Asian Games, she scored a game's record score of 593 in the qualification round of 25m Air pistol event.
 But she failed to win a medal there, as she finished 6th in the final.
 Eventually, her compatriot Rahi Sarnobat clinched the Gold in this event.